jaysait/CA-Student-Info-System/README.md

 }
 ```
--DAO using hibernate example, was excited to try to upgrade to more modern techs from Spring like 'extends CrudRepository<User, Long>' using Spring Data JPA, etc
+-DAO using hibernate example, was excited to try to upgrade to more modern techs from Spring like 'extends CrudRepository<User, Long>' using Spring Data JPA, etc further
-further
--Also used a service layer above the/relying on the DAO layer for the main code that would be used to perform processes, utilizing Spring transactions, etc
+-Also used a service layer above the DAO layer for the main code that would be used to perform business logic, utilizing Spring transactions, etc

 ```java
 public class CourseInfoServlet extends javax.servlet.http.HttpServlet implements javax.servlet.Servlet {